-CH0900 Initiation of management of anaesthesia for all procedures on the skin or subcutaneous

-CH0902 - for anorectal procedure (including endoscopy and/or biopsy)

-CH0904 for radical perineal procedure including radical perineal prostatectomy or radial vulvectomy CH0905 for microvascular free tissue flap surgery involving the perineum (See para T10.28 of explanatory notes to this Category) CH0906 - for vulvectomy CH0910 Initiation of management of anaesthesia for all transurethral procedures (including urethrocystoscopy), not being a service to which another item in this subgroup applies CH0911 for endoscopic ureteroscopic surgery including laser procedures (See para T10.30 of explanatory notes to this Category) CH0912 - for transurethral resection of bladder tumour(s) CH0914 - for transurethral resection of prostate CH0916 - for bleeding post-transurethral resection CH0920 Initiation of management of anaesthesia for all procedures on male external genitalia, not being a service to which another item in this subgroup applies CH0924 - for procedures on undescended testis, unilateral or bilateral CH0926 - for radical orchidectomy, inguinal approach CH0928 - for radical orchidectomy, abdominal approach CH0930 - for orchiopexy, unilateral or bilateral CH0930 CH0932 for orchiopexy, unilateral or bilateralfor complete amputation penis CH0932 - for complete amputation penis CH0932 CH0934 for complete amputation penis for complete amputation of penis with bilateral inguinal lymphadenectomy CH0932 CH0934 CH0936 for complete amputation penis for complete amputation of penis with bilateral inguinal lymphadenectomy for complete amputation of penis with bilateral inguinal and iliac lymphadenectomy CH0932 CH0934 CH0936 CH0938 for complete amputation penis for complete amputation of penis with bilateral inguinal lymphadenectomy for complete amputation of penis with bilateral inguinal and iliac lymphadenectomy for insertion of penile prosthesis Initiation of management of anaesthesia for per vagina and vaginal procedures (including biopsy of labia, vagina, cervix or endometrium), not being a service to which CH0932 CH0934 CH0936 CH0938 CH0940 for complete amputation penis for complete amputation of penis with bilateral inguinal lymphadenectomy for complete amputation of penis with bilateral inguinal and iliac lymphadenectomy for insertion of penile prosthesis Initiation of management of anaesthesia for per vagina and vaginal procedures (including biopsy of labia, vagina, cervix or endometrium), not being a service to which another item in this subgroup applies CH0932 CH0934 CH0936 CH0940 CH0942 for complete amputation of penis with bilateral inguinal lymphadenectomy for complete amputation of penis with bilateral inguinal and iliac lymphadenectomy for insertion of penile prosthesis Initiation of management of anaesthesia for per vagina and vaginal procedures (including biopsy of labia, vagina, cervix or endometrium), not being a service to which another item in this subgroup applies for colpotomy, colpectomy, colporrhaphy CH0932 CH0934 CH0936 CH0940 CH0942 CH0943 for complete amputation of penis with bilateral inguinal lymphadenectomy for complete amputation of penis with bilateral inguinal and iliac lymphadenectomy for insertion of penile prosthesis Initiation of management of anaesthesia for per vagina and vaginal procedures (including biopsy of labia, vagina, cervix or endometrium), not being a service to which another item in this subgroup applies for colpotomy, colpectomy, colporrhaphy for transvaginal assisted reproductive services CH0932 CH0934 CH0936 CH0938 CH0940 CH0942 CH0943 CH0944 for complete amputation penis for complete amputation of penis with bilateral inguinal lymphadenectomy for complete amputation of penis with bilateral inguinal and iliac lymphadenectomy for insertion of penile prosthesis Initiation of management of anaesthesia for per vagina and vaginal procedures (including biopsy of labia, vagina, cervix or endometrium), not being a service to which another item in this subgroup applies for colpotomy, colpectomy, colporrhaphy for transvaginal assisted reproductive services for vaginal hysterectomy CH0932 CH0934 CH0936 CH0938 CH0940 CH0942 CH0943 CH0944 CH0946 for complete amputation penis for complete amputation of penis with bilateral inguinal lymphadenectomy for complete amputation of penis with bilateral inguinal and iliac lymphadenectomy for insertion of penile prosthesis Initiation of management of anaesthesia for per vagina and vaginal procedures (including biopsy of labia, vagina, cervix or endometrium), not being a service to which another item in this subgroup applies for colpotomy, colpectomy, colporrhaphy for transvaginal assisted reproductive services for vaginal hysterectomy for vaginal delivery
+CH0900 -for procedures on the skin or subcutaneous tissue of the perineum, not being a service to which another item in this subgroup applies CH0902 for anorectal procedures (including surgical haemorrhoidectomy, but not banding of haemorrhoids) CH0904 for radical perineal procedure including radical perineal prostatectomy or radial vulvectomy CH0905 for microvascular free tissue flap surgery involving the perineum

+CH0906 - for vulvectomy CH0910 Initiation of management of anaesthesia- for all transurethral procedures (including urethrocystoscopy), not being a service to which another item in this subgroup applies CH0911 for endoscopic ureteroscopic surgery including laser procedures (See para T10.29 of explanatory notes to this Category) CH0912 for transurethral resection of bladder tumour(s) CH0914 - for transurethral resection of prostate CH0916 for bleeding post-transurethral resection CH0920 for all procedures on external genitalia, not being a service to which another item in this subgroup applies CH0924 for procedures on undescended testis, unilateral or bilateral

+CH0926 for radical orchidectomy, inguinal approach CH0928 for radical orchidectomy, abdominal approach CH0930 - for orchiopexy, unilateral or bilateral CH0932 - for complete amputation of penis CH0934 for complete amputation of penis with bilateral inguinal lymphadenectomy CH0936 - for complete amputation of penis with bilateral inguinal and iliac lymphadenectomy CH0938 for insertion of penile prosthesis CH0940 for per vagina and vaginal procedures (including biopsy of vagina, cervix or endometrium), not being a service to which another item in this subgroup applies CH0942 for vaginal procedures including repair operations and urinary incontinence procedures (perineal) CH0943 for transvaginal assisted reproductive services CH0944 for vaginal hysterectomy CH0946 - for vaginal birth CH0948 - for purse string ligation of cervix, or removal of purse string ligature CH0950 - for culdoscopy CH0952 - for hysteroscopy CH0954 - for correction of inverted uterus CH0956 for evacuation of the retained products of conception, as a complication of confinement CH0958 for manual removal of retained placenta or for repair of vaginal or perineal tear following delivery CH0960 for vaginal procedures in the management of postpartum haemorrhage (blood loss&gt;500mls)

-CH0953 - for endometrial ablation or resection in association with hysteroscopy CH0954 - for correction of inverted uterus CH0956 for evacuation of the retained products of conception, as a complication of confinement CH0958 for manual removal of retained placenta or for repair of vaginal or perineal tear following delivery CH0960 for vaginal procedures in the management of post partum haemorrhage (blood loss>500mls) SUBGROUP T10.09 - PELVIS - EXCEPT HIP CJ1100 Initiation of management of anaesthesia for all procedures on the skin or subcutaneous tissue of the anterior pelvic region (anterior to iliac crest), except external genitalia CJ1110 for all procedures on the skin and its derivatives or subcutaneous tissue of the pelvic region (posterior to iliac crest), except perineum CJ1112 - for percutaneous bone marrow biopsy of the anterior iliac crest CJ1114 - for percutaneous bone marrow biopsy of the posterior iliac crest CJ1116 - for percutaneous bone marrow harvesting from the pelvis CJ1120 - for procedures on bony pelvis CJ1130 for body cast application or revision when performed in the operating theatre of a hospital or day hospital facility CJ1140 - for interpelviabdominal (hindquarter) amputation CJ1150 - for radical procedures for tumour of pelvis, except hindquarter amputation CJ1155 for microvascular free tissue flap surgery involving the anterior or posterior pelvis (See para T10.28 of explanatory notes to this Category) CJ1160 for closed procedures involving symphysis pubis or sacroiliac joint when performed in the operating theatre of a hospital or day hospital facility CJ1170 - for open procedures involving symphysis pubis or sacroiliac joint SUBGROUP T10.10 - UPPER LEG - EXCEPT KNEE CK1195 Initiation of management of anaesthesia for all procedures on the skin or subcutaneous tissue of the upper leg CK1199 - for all procedures on nerves, muscles, tendons, fascia, or bursae of upper leg CK1200 for all closed procedures involving hip joint when performed in an operating theatre of a hospital or day hospital facility CK1202 - for arthroscopic procedures of hip joint
+SUBGROUP T10.09 - PELVIS - EXCEPT HIP

+- CJ1100 for all procedures on the skin or subcutaneous tissue of the anterior pelvic region (anterior to iliac crest), except external genitalia - CJ1110 for all procedures on the skin and its derivatives or subcutaneous tissue of the pelvic region (posterior to iliac crest), except perineum - CJ1112 for percutaneous bone marrow biopsy of the anterior iliac crest - CJ1114 for percutaneous bone marrow biopsy of the posterior iliac crest

+CJ1116 - for percutaneous bone marrow harvesting from the pelvis -------- ---

+- CJ1120 for procedures on bony pelvis - CJ1130 for body cast application or revision when performed in the operating theatre of a hospital. - CJ1140 for interpelviabdominal (hindquarter) amputation - CJ1150 for radical procedures for tumour of pelvis, except hindquarter amputation - CJ1155 for microvascular free tissue flap surgery involving the anterior or posterior pelvis

+- CJ1160 for closed procedures involving symphysis pubis or sacroiliac joint when performed in the operating theatre of a hospital. - CJ1170 for open procedures involving symphysis pubis or sacroiliac joint

+SUBGROUP T10.10 - UPPER LEG - EXCEPT KNEE